garfix/dossier-andreas/README.md

  createAndreas.bat

 This creates 'index.html' in /andreas and a series of PHP files in /andreas/andreas.

 The file index.html is the base file of the site.

-(I did not test all of this, you may need to be creative :)
+I did not test all of this, you may need to be creative :) The website pages used to be static html pages.
+I turned them into PHP pages just to allow user comments.
+If you have are having trouble getting the PHP pages to work, consider generating HTML pages in stead.
+This will make it easier.